crownstone/crownstone-lib-hue/documentation/Light.md

 There are two different state updates passed by the light object: the current light state and the state after a transition that is started by the light object or when an unpredicted state is received.

-Note: Depending on the type of light, the states can vary in types.
+Note: Depending on the type of light, the states can vary in the amount of parameters.

 #### Current state
 On every state difference including reachability changes, an event is send out.
 This event has a data object with a format as: